 One of the main characteristics of Oniishi no Yu is the outdoor hot spring.
 There are two open air baths at the first floor and also second floor.
 To the second floor, you will see the stairs the first floor outside the building.

-At most Beppu onsen, there are rules stating that you cannot sit on the edge of the bathtub for sanitary reasons, because some people like to rest their head on the edge of the onsen while they relax.
-However, at this onsen you can sit on the edge of the bath, so feel free to do so if you need to cool down if your body gets too hot in the water.
+At most Beppu onsen, there are rules stating that you cannot sit on the edge of the bathtub for sanitary reasons as some people like to rest their head on the edge of the onsen while they relax.
+However, at this onsen you can sit on the edge of the bath, so feel free to do so if you need to cool down if it gets too hot in the water.

 Enjoying a bath in the forest while surrounded by green trees will relax both your mind and body.

 The indoor bath on the men’s side is a Japanese cypress bath, and the women’s indoor bath is a rock bath.
 Both use the onsen water rich in metasilicic acid, the moisturizing agent found in the water of this onsen.
 If you enter this hot spring after going to Myoban Onsen, the effect will be even stronger.